sermon: Faith and the Calendar (Part 2)

-Romans 13:1-4 Let every soul be subject unto the higher powers.
-For there is no power but of God: the powers that be are ordained of God.
-Whosoever therefore resists the power, resists the ordinance of God: and they that resist shall receive to themselves judgment.
-For rulers are not a terror to good works, but to the evil.
-Will you then not be afraid of the power [or the authority]?
-Do that which is good, and you shall have praise of the same: for he is the minister [or servant] of God to you for good.
-But if you do that which is evil, be afraid; for he bears not the sword in vain: for he is the minister of God, a revenger to execute wrath upon him that does evil.
+Romans 13:1-4 Let every soul be subject to the governing authorities.
+For there is no authority except from God, and the authorities that exist are appointed by God.
+Therefore whoever resists the authority resists the ordinance of God, and those who resist will bring judgment on themselves.
+For rulers are not a terror to good works, but to evil.
+Do you want to be unafraid of the authority?
+Do what is good, and you will have praise from the same.
+For he is God's minister [or servant] to you for good.
+But if you do evil, be afraid; for he does not bear the sword in vain; for he is God's minister, an avenger to execute wrath on him who practices evil.

 And then he goes on to tell us even to pay taxes.

-I Peter 2:13-16 Submit yourselves to every ordinance of man for the Lord's sake: whether it be to the king, as supreme; or unto governors, as unto them that are sent by him for the punishment of evildoers, and for the praise of them that do well.
-For so is the will of God, that with well doing you may put to silence the ignorance of foolish men: As free, and not using your liberty for a cloak of maliciousness, but as the servants of God.
+I Peter 2:13-16 Therefore submit yourselves to every ordinance of man for the Lord's sake, whether to the king as supreme, or to governors, as to those who are sent by him for the punishment of evildoers, and for the praise of those who do good.
+For this is the will of God, that by doing good you may put to silence the ignorance of foolish men—as free, yet not using liberty as a cloak for vice, but as bondservants of God.

 Again let me ask: Are we to be subject only to those people, or laws, that we judge to be just and righteous?
 Sometimes what these people do frequently has very grave impact on our lives, and Scripture assigns us to be faithful to God by being subject to them.

-Luke 2:49-51 And he said unto them, How is it that you sought me?
-Wist you not that I must be about my Father's business?
-And they understood not the saying which he spake unto them.
-And he went down with them, and came to Nazareth, and was subject unto them: but his mother kept all these sayings in her heart.
+Luke 2:49-51 And He said to them, "Why did you seek Me?
+Did you not know that I must be about My Father's business?"
+But they did not understood the statement which He spoke to them.
+Then He went down with them and came to Nazareth, and was subject to them, but His mother kept all these things in her heart.

 It says very plainly here that Jesus, knowing who He was, was subject to His parents.
 Now we consider His awesome understanding.
 He subjected Himself to them.
 In addition to that, He would not impose Himself into civil affairs, which begins to become very interesting.
 For instance, He would not render a civil judgment.

-In John the 8th chapter we find Him there being confronted by the Jews who tried to trick Him into making a civil judgment by bringing the woman taken in adultery to Him.
+In John 8 we find Him there being confronted by the Jews who tried to trick Him into making a civil judgment by bringing the woman taken in adultery to Him.
 They were trying to trick Him into making a judgment and have her put to death on His word.
-But He got out of that pretty slickly, didn't He?
+But He got out of that pretty slickly, did He not?
 He refused again to render a civil judgment there, even though He did tell the lady she was a sinner and she needed to repent and not sin anymore.
-What I'm getting at here is that He would not impose Himself in those responsibilities that were assigned to others.
+What I am getting at here is that He would not impose Himself in those responsibilities that were assigned to others.

-Let's go to John 19:7-11.
+Let us go to John 19.
 I bring this up because I want you to see that sometimes what civil authorities do has very serious consequences for us.

 Jesus understood well, and He submitted to the principles of governmental authority.
 He would not intervene in any way to countermand what was ordained of His Father.
 Instead, He said, "Not My will, but Yours be done."
 And that will was expressed in the Old Testament.
 He believed it, and He lived by it.